 I hope that pug breeders will soon begin selecting for much longer muzzles.
 This is crucial to the pug’s welfare.
-Some judicial outcrossing to restore the muzzle to this breed as a matter of urgency, would be ideal, but I sense that is not going to be sanctioned by the Kennel Club any time soon.
+Some judicial outcrossing to restore the muzzle to this breed as a matter of urgency, would be ideal.
+However, I sense that is not going to be sanctioned by the Kennel Club any time soon.

 Buying a Pug Puppy

 Remember, some people breeding ‘designer crosses’ with names such as ‘puggles’, are just trying to cash in on a fashion.
-So you need to chose a breeder with care.
+So you need to choose a breeder with care.

 Ask a lot of questions of your breeder, such as why they chose to cross breed, what health tests they carry out and what characteristics they breed for.

-This will help you to ascertain whether the mixed mating was one driven by a love of the Pug type and a wish to breed a healthier pug, or for financial reasons alone.
+This will help you to ascertain whether the mixed mating was one driven by a love of the Pug type and a wish to breed a healthier dog, or for financial reasons alone.

-Here are some suggestions for alternative small breed dogs with the average lifespan of the breed in brackets
+Here are some suggestions for alternative, healthier, small breed dogs with the average lifespan of the breed in brackets.